Today’s Wonder of the Day was inspired by Sophie from AL. Sophie Wonders, “What does Grasnick mean” Thanks for WONDERing with us, Sophie!

 Of course, it can be hard to remember lots of dates.
 Not to mention all those names!
 George Washington.
 Amelia Earhart.
 Malcolm X. Eleanor Roosevelt.
 Rosa Parks.
 Benjamin Franklin.

 How did all those people get those last names?
 Actually, how did you get your last name?
 Have you ever WONDERed about that?

-At that time, populations were small and often separated by enough distance that people didn't necessarily interact with people from other villages.
-Everyone knew everyone else in a particular village, so there wasn’t really a need for last names.
+In the Middle Ages, most Europeans lived in small villages separated by large areas of farmland.
+People rarely met those from other villages.
+Everyone knew everyone else in their village, so there wasn’t really a need for last names.